Are you branding for Individuals?

 The days of mass production are over.
 They have been for a while, but it has taken some time to impact all of us.
 But now, there is no escaping it.
 We are living in a world of mass customization.
 It makes no sense to aim our branding efforts to large groups of people.

-As buyers, there is an internal need to find the right solution, just for you.
+As buyers, there is an internal need to find the right solution, and one that is just for you.
 The product or service that will give you exactly what you want.
-We don’t settle for what’s available at the closest store.
-We go digging.
-We take pride in being an individual and not part of the crowd.
-We enjoy being different.
+We don’t settle for what’s available at the closest store, instead we go digging.
+As consumers, we take pride in being an individual and, most importantly, being different.

 We search online, we read reviews, we watch videos, and we reach out to our connections to gain trusted insight.
-We look for products that make us feel better about ourselves.
-It represents us.
-It defines us.
-It tells people, “Hey, this is the type of person I am.”
-We don’t buy the product or service.
+Also, we look for products that make us feel better about ourselves.
+Similarly we look for products that represent and define us.
+This is because we believe that it tells people, “Hey, this is the type of person I am.”
+It’s not the product or service that we are buying.
 We buy the emotional connection to the purchase.
-We want to find the perfect (customized) solution for our needs.
-We don’t mind waiting for it, or spending more for it either.
+The perfect (customized) solution is what we’re really looking for.
+We’re willing to wait for it and even spend more for it.
 We buy brands… not commodities.

 As business owners today, you must ask: